karmaniverous/rrstack/README.md

 - Later rules override earlier ones at covered instants; order matters.
 - When using interval-based monthly rules, anchoring starts to the first real occurrence can be helpful to define cadence.
-- starts/ends (ms) are optional domain clamps; open sides are allowed and detected by getEffectiveBounds.
+- starts/ends (timestamps in the configured unit) are optional domain clamps; open sides are allowed and detected by getEffectiveBounds.

 ## Validation and Testing